datavysta/vysta-client/README.md

 ### Token Storage

-By default, tokens are stored in sessionStorage.
+By default, tokens are stored in localStorage.
 You can customize this behavior:

 ```typescript
 import { TokenStorage, TokenKey } from '@datavysta/vysta-client';